ajcumine/pokelm/BLOG.md

-This document, whatever it may end up as, is to outline my journey in learning elm.

 I decided to learn elm, the strongly typed, functional programming language.

+This document, whatever it may end up as, outlines my journey in learning elm.

 ### Why?